 Learning in business is vital.
-That stands as much for the CEO as it does for those at the bottom of the company ladder.
-An organisation's capacity to grow is defined by its openness to learning.
-Getting, keeping and developing the right employees is key to business success.
+That stands as much for the CEO as it does for an employee.
+An organisation's capacity to grow is defined by how it approaches learning and development.

 7 steps for identifying the training needs of your employees